mihisg/NewerSMBW_stuff/README.md

     DECLARE_STATE(Jump);
     DECLARE_STATE(Die);

-    //So thats basically everything, but now the methods have to be implemented }
+    //So that's basically everything, but now the methods have to be implemented, and this is the real coding part, yeah!
+}
 ```